shadowwkl/LSTM-for-Multiple-Instance-Learning/README.md

 The code is based on Pytorch 0.4.1, Python 2.
 The implementation considers [Attention-based Deep Multiple Instance Learning](https://github.com/AMLab-Amsterdam/AttentionDeepMIL).
 >
 ### Usage
 We provide the training and testing code for the difficult experiment *Outlier Detection*.
-The basic setting is
+We use 10,000 sets to train the model and 2,000 sets to test.
+The setcardinality is 6 with 1 standard deviation.